8891689/qr-code-generator/README.md

 png_qrcode will convert the input text data into a QR code image and save it in the program directory.

-# ⚠️ Caution ⚠️

-Be careful when encoding sensitive information when using a device in public or on a network.
-QR codes can be easily scanned by anyone.

-Your command line history may record the data you enter as parameters.
-If the data is sensitive, consider clearing the history or using another method.

 # Sponsorship
 If this project was helpful to you, please buy me a coffee.
 Your support is greatly appreciated.
 Thank you!